 &lt;sup>15 Queens borough, "Progress on the Meeker Avenue Bridge," Queens borough, Feb.
 1939, pg.
+30.

-30. The engineering difficulties of accommodating both cars and boats resulted in the plan of a straighter roadway with a longer approach and a higher central span than that of any previous bridge at this location.
+The engineering difficulties of accommodating both cars and boats resulted in the plan of a straighter roadway with a longer approach and a higher central span than that of any previous bridge at this location.
 Once completed, this bridge would serve as the first component of the major interstate roadway known as the Brooklyn-Queens Expressway, linking both communities to the future interstate.

-Image 7: Meeker Avenue Bridge Under Construction Undated BRID 0188 Image Courtesy of the Brooklyn Public Library, Brooklyn Collection
+Image 7: Meeker Avenue Bridge Under Construction

+Undated BRID 0188

 The Meeker Avenue Bridge was considered distinct because the plan for its high-level fixed span form was one of the last to be built by the City.
 It was also unique in overcoming several design and engineering obstacles, not excluding its large size.
 Proving especially difficult were hazardous chemicals found in the creek bed along with acidic soil, requiring planners to engineer oversized foundations and create special non-corroding coatings for subsurface elements.
 These unexpected challenges delayed the projects' date of completion and additionally concerned city officials who had planned on the bridge to support increased traffic patterns for the soon to open World's Fair.
 The anticipation of the large event pressed project leaders to speed up the building process, with the intention of reaching a newly projected April 30th deadline.
+In the contraction of the large event pressed project leaders to deadline.